 Patients should be informed that there was an increase in high-grade prostate cancer in men treated with 5α-reductase inhibitors indicated for BPH treatment, compared to those treated with placebo in studies looking at the use of these drugs to prevent prostate cancer [see Warnings and Precautions (5.3) and Adverse Reactions (6.1)].

 Physicians should instruct their patients to promptly report any changes in their breasts such as lumps, pain or nipple discharge.
 Breast changes including breast enlargement, tenderness and neoplasm have been reported [see Adverse Reactions (6.1)].

-Physicians should instruct their patients to read the patient package insert before starting therapy with Finasteride tablets and to read it again each time the prescription is renewed so that they are aware of current information for patients regarding Finasteride tablets.
+Physicians should instruct their patients to read the patient package insert before starting therapy with Finasteride tablets USPand to read it again each time the prescription is renewed so that they are aware of current information for patients regarding Finasteride tablets USP.

-Finasteride tablets, USP is not for use by women and children.
+Finasteride tablets USP are not for use by women and children.

-Before taking Finasteride tablets, USP, tell your healthcare provider if you:
+Before taking Finasteride tablets USP, tells your healthcare provider if you: